 Salahuddin’s son, Dr Wahid, dismissed Dulat’s allegations as a “distortion” that sought to “malign the image” of his father.
 Stating that he was selected “on the basis of merit”, he said the only “favour” granted was that he was allowed to shift from Jammu college to Srinagar college because of “security concerns”.

-- Terror funding case: NIA arrests Hizbul Mujahideen chief Syed Salahuddin’s son
+- NIA chargesheets Hizbul chief Syed Salahuddin’s son for raising funds for terror acts

 - Syed Salahuddin’s designation as global terrorist well deserved: Centre